alintulu/hbb-notes/_episodes/02-control-region.md

 ~~~
 {: .python}

+As you can see, here **define the signal regions by requiring that hadronic tau and the muon have opposite signs*** (as they should if they are produced in a decay of a neutral Higgs boson), i.e. `q_1*q_2<0`, while the **control region is defined by requiring them to have the same sign**, i.e. `q_1*q_2>0`.

 > ## Challenge
 > Task: run the Higgs to tau tau analysis up to the step where you produce the histograms (python histograms.py) according to [the instructions on this page](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis).
 >
 > Then inspect the histograms with ROOT TBrowser.
-Look at the histograms for the largest singal process (ggH), and compare the histograms showing the signal region (no postfix in the histogram name) and those showing the control region ("cr" postix in the histogram name).
+Look at the histograms for the largest signal process (ggH), and compare the histograms showing the signal region (no postfix in the histogram name) and those showing the control region (`_cr` postfix in the histogram name).
 Which region has more signal?
 >
 > The scroll through the selection of histograms to see all the different processes contained in this root file.
 {: .challenge}